-Bachelor's Degree Programme in Music Pedagogy, Early Childhood Music Education and Cultural Well-being
+Bachelor's Degree Programme in Music Pedagogue, Early Childhood Music Education and Cultural Well-being

 Key learning outcomes